CommunityToolkit/Labs-Windows/common/MultiTarget/ReadMe.md

 ## ProjectReference Generation

-The script `GenerateAllProjectReferences.ps1` will scan for experiments and generate `.props` files for each project.
+The script `GenerateAllProjectReferences.ps1` will scan for toolkit components and generate `.props` files for each.

 ## NuGet Packages